AwesomeController/serious-business/kickstarter/video_scripts/kitten_mittons.md

 *Back to SP walking towards camera with lab in background*

-I commission a team of top scientists and engineers to research potential solutions and bingo was his name-o.
+I commissioned a team of top scientists and engineers to research potential solutions and bingo was his name-o.
-*Trips while walking and cuts away as he's falling.
-Jumps to him still walking* Awesome Controller was born.
+Awesome Controller was born.

 *Still walking towards the camera*